birdwastheword/Coneheads-Tip-Leaderboard/README.md

 This script will run [action](.github/workflows/download_comments.yml) every 10 minutes after the latest tips are inserted in `runs/today/tips.csv`.
 This script parses all `tips.csv` files form the `runs` folders and compiles the total leaderboard in `leaderboard-total.md`.
 I will also gather all tips 1,000,000 and above and add them into the [Hall of Fame](hall-of-fame.md)

+# exclude_tip.py
+Sometimes a user uses the `!tip` command to pay for an avatar or something else.
+Since that is not really a tip we should not count them towards the leaderboard.
+By adding the timestamp and username this tips will be excluded.
+This list of excludes can also be used to exclude tips that do not qualify as "Fair play".